kingindnorth/kingindnorth/README.md

-Hi my name is prajjawal tiwari and iam a backend developer, primarily i work with javascript and nodejs but i also code golang and java. connect to me at: kingindnorth0311@gmail.com
+Hi my name is prajjawal tiwari and iam a backend developer, primarily i work on javascript and nodejs but i also code golang and java. connect at: kingindnorth0311@gmail.com